RAT AND MICE CONTROL PROGRAM

 A successful rat control strategy typically includes three elements: sanitation measures; building construction and rodent proofing; and, if necessary, population control.

-If you have rats in your home, we feel sorry for you.
-Wild Rats living alongside you are not desirable and must be eradicated as soon as conditions allow.
 Firstly, the priority is to try to find how they entered the property, as without doing this, you may not be able to totally solve the problem.
 Even if you clear the current rat infestation , rats may return in a month, a year or even 5 years down the line.

 If you live in a rural area then it is likely that a fault in the structure of your property has allowed the rats access.
 Check for broken air bricks in external walls, forgotten holes in brickwork where maybe a new sink or toilet was installed and pipes run through the wall.
 You are looking for any hole of 2 inches (50mm) or more as a young rat can enter via a 2 inch hole!